soma00333/profile/docs/behavioral_questions.md

       <td><strong>Tight Schedule</strong></td>
       <td>
         <ul>
-          <li><strong>Project Summary (IT2):</strong> At Industry Technology, I developed a group chat service and notification system that allowed users to exchange photos, videos, and text messages, all under a tight schedule.</li>
+          <li><strong>Project Summary (IT2):</strong> At Industry Technology, I developed a group chat and notification system for exchanging media and texts under a demanding schedule.</li>
-          <li><strong>The Constraint:</strong> We needed to develop a group chat system within a very tight schedule.</li>
+          <li><strong>The Core Challenge:</strong> The primary challenge was an extremely tight deadline for delivering a feature-rich group chat system.
+This schedule didn't realistically allow for implementing a complex real-time solution like WebSockets.</li>
-          <li><strong>Pragmatic Decision:</strong> To meet the deadline, I made the pragmatic decision to use polling (which is simpler to implement, though less efficient) instead of WebSockets (more efficient but more complex).
-This allowed us to develop and deliver the group chat system on time.</li>
+          <li><strong>My Pragmatic Solution:</strong> To ensure on-time delivery, I opted for a simpler, polling-based approach for near real-time updates instead of WebSockets.
+While less efficient, polling was significantly faster to implement and met the immediate functional requirements.</li>
-          <li><strong>Outcome:</strong> We successfully developed and delivered the expected system within the given timeframe.</li>
+          <li><strong>Key Result:</strong> Despite the tight schedule, we successfully delivered the group chat and notification system on time, meeting all critical requirements.</li>
         </ul>
       </td>
     </tr>